daviddalpiaz/appliedstats/model-building.md

 For example, there are several families of *non-parametric* regression.
 Smoothing is a broad family of models.
 As are regression trees.

 In linear regression, we specified models with parameters, $\beta_j$ and fit the model by finding the best values of these parameters.
 This is a *parametric* approach.
-A non-parametric approach skips the step of specifying a model with parameters, and are often described as more of an algorithm.
+A non-parametric approach skips the step of specifying a model with parameters, and is often described as more of an algorithm.
 Non-parametric models are often used in machine learning.

 \begin{center}\includegraphics{model-building_files/figure-latex/unnamed-chunk-2-1} \end{center}